ftrippel/java-logger/README.md

 * Counter
 * Text

-In a client project, we did batch processing and dispatched the batch input to multiple batch outputs.
+In a client project we did batch processing and dispatched the batch input to multiple batch outputs.
 For the sake of flow control we wanted to log statistical information about this process.
-For that we built a Log class (spring singleton bean) that provided us with the primites above.
+We built a Log class (spring singleton bean) that provided us with the primitives above.